 Professor Saloni Krishnan

 Saloni Krishnan is a developmental cognitive neuroscientist whose research focuses on brain differences in childhood communication disorders, such as DLD (developmental language disorder) and dyslexia.
 Saloni is an Academy of Medical Sciences Springboard Award Holder and an MRC New Investigator.
 With this funding, Saloni is leading a team focusing on investigating the links between motivation and language learning.
-Saloni has won several prizes for her research, including the Neil O’Connor Award from the British Psychological Society.
+Saloni has won several prizes for her research, including the Neil O’Connor Award from the British Psychological Society and the NDAS Mid-Career Prize.
 She was named a Rising Star by the Association of Psychological Sciences in 2022.
 Her research has featured on the BBC, the Guardian, Daily Mail, and the Boston Globe.
 She serves as an editorial board member at Communications Psychology, an associate editor at the International Journal of Language and Communication Disorders, and an affiliate editor at the Journal of Child Psychology and Psychiatry.
 She is a committee member of the British Psychological Society’s Developmental section and a founding member of the UK Young Academy.
 In these roles, she advocates for a positive, rigorous, and inclusive research culture.

 Dr. Sonia singh